honojs/honox/README.md

 })
 ```

 **Note**: You cannot access a Context object in Island components.
-Therefore, you should pass the value from components outside of Island.
+Therefore, you should pass the value from components outside of the Island.

 ```ts
 import { useRequestContext } from 'hono/jsx-renderer'